DuPage County Child Support Change Lawyer

-At Andrew Cores Family Law Group, we know that it is crucial that a child receives adequate financial support regardless of the parents' feelings about each other.
-We also understand that people's needs and life circumstances can change over time.
+At Andrew Cores Family Law Group, we know that it is crucial that a child receives the financial support they need, regardless of how the parents' feel about each other.
+We also understand that people's circumstances and needs can change over time.
 When that occurs, it may become necessary to modify a child support order or agreement.
 Our modification and enforcement attorneys in DuPage County, Cook County, and Kendall County can assist you.

 When a Change Is Needed

-To modify a child support agreement, you need to prove that there has been a substantial change in circumstances for a parent or the child(ren).
+To make modifications to a child support agreement, a parent must prove that there has been a substantial change in circumstances for a parent or the child(ren).
 Requests for modification are often made based on the following changes: